Npt documentation.

 * (pathname-directory *)

-(:ABSOLUTE "Windows")
+"Windows") (:ABSOLUTE

-The function equal allows you to check whether the pathname is the same or not.
+allows you to check whether the pathname

-If the namestring is the same but the host is different, they are not the same.
+is different, they are not the same.

 * (parse-namestring "notepad.exe" 'npt-system::windows)